Overview

 | MIT Election Lab (1976–2024) | Historical district-level results and baselines | Static |

-| Daily Kos Elections | Presidential vote margins by district | Static |
+| Daily Kos Elections | Presidential vote margins in historical congressional districts | Static |

-| NYT Poll Aggregator (scraped) | Generic ballot + district/state polls | Daily |
+| New York Times Poll Tracking Project | Generic ballot + district/state polls | Daily |

 | Ballotpedia | Incumbency and candidate filings | Periodic |

-| GitHub (thisismactan/US-2026) | Final simulation outputs served by this dashboard | Daily |
+| GitHub (thisismactan/US-2026) | Forecast outputs used by this dashboard | Daily |

 Limitations & Caveats